jo/sync-tank/distributed-migration-strategies/index.md

 so that I can find it easier.
 ```

-Obviously the data schema will need some enhancements in order to store that new information.
-In particular, we will want to add an `isImportant` flag to each todo item.
+The data schema will need some enhancements in order to store that new information.
+In particular, we decide to add an `isImportant` flag to each todo item.
 This change is rather unobtrusive because it leaves already existing todo items intact: since existing documents will not have the `isImportant` attribute, we can simply treat them as not important by default.
 All we have to do is make sure that new version of the app will be able to handle missing `isImportant` flags.

 This change was not too hard to implement.
 A second request that many users have made is the ability to change the color theme of their app: